-In this example, the compliance team identifies all open source included in the software baseline (here called v 1.0), and drives all of the open source components through the compliance end-to-end process.
-Once the product ships, development begins on a new branch that includes additional features and/or bug fixes - in this example, v 1.1.
+In this example, the compliance team identifies all open source included in the software baseline (here called v 1.0), and drives all of the open source components through the compliance process.
+Once the product ships, development begins on a new branch that includes additional features and/ or bug fixes - in this example, v 1.1.